Monkey Island

-Characters

-The games have a wide cast of characters, many of which reappear throughout the series.
-Each entry in the series revolves around three main characters: the hero Guybrush Threepwood; his love interest Elaine Marley; and the villain, the Demon/Zombie/Ghost pirate LeChuck.
-Several other characters such as the Voodoo Lady, Stan the salesman, Murray the Demonic Talking Skull and Herman Toothrot make multiple appearances within the series as well.

-Inspiration
+Background

 Ron Gilbert's two main inspirations for the story were Disneyland's Pirates of the Caribbean ride and Tim Powers' book On Stranger Tides.
 The book was the inspiration for the story and characters, while the ride was the inspiration for the ambiance.
-Gilbert said in interview that "[the POTC Ride] keeps you moving through the adventure but I've always wished I could get off and wander around, learn more about the characters, and find a way onto those pirate ships.
-So with The Secret of Monkey Island I wanted to create a game that had the same flavor, but where you could step off the boat and enter that whole storybook world".
+Gilbert said in an interview that:

+"[the POTC Ride] keeps you moving through the adventure but I've always wished I could get off and wander around, learn more about the characters, and find a way onto those pirate ships.
+So with The Secret of Monkey Island I wanted to create a game that had the same flavor, but where you could step off the boat and enter that whole storybook world”.
-Several specific references to the ride are made throughout the series, including a puzzle in the second game based on the ride's famous Jail Cell/Dog With Keys scene (the dog in the scene is even named Walt).
-The banjo music in the opening menu of the third game is also very reminiscent of the banjo music at the beginning of the ride.
-Additional references are made to Disneyland and theme parks in general throughout the series, including Guybrush finding an E ticket.